Kexplx/msg-audit-tool/README.md

 4. To serve and open the application, run `ng s -o`.
 The application will open under [http://localhost:4200](http://localhost:4200).

 We use VS Code for development.
 To apply our coding guidelines use the following plugins:
-- Angular Language Service
-- Angular Snippets
-- Angular Rename Tag
-- Prettier - Code Formatter (you have to manually enable it)
+- Prettier - Code Formatter (enable it as the default formatter)

 ### Testing